 When Repair Is Best

-In most cases, furnace issues can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace issues can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — chances are very good that any issues it exhibits can be solved through repair.
 Additionally, if your furnace is still heating your Clearwater area home efficiently (your HVAC professional can help you determine this), then it is still probable that you will repair it.
 Usually, as long as you are not seeing a trending increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb about furnace repairs is that assuming the repairs you must get are less than one-third of the investment of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best option.
 Keep in mind that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Clearwater home’s ductwork to see if he thinks these HVAC products could boost the efficiency of your furnace.
 Talk to Midway Services about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you minimize further repairs or drops in efficiency.